 The hand poke tattoo technique continues to gain traction with it becoming an even further respected art form thanks to artists who truly resonate with this ancient practice.
 No longer should this be seen as a kitchen tattooers art form, many high-quality tattooists are turning to hand poke, also known as stick and poke tattooing, as a way to preserve the ancient technique.
 It can also be more peaceful, intimate and less conducive to skin trauma due to the lack of an electric machine.

 Even further, cultural-based tattooing techniques that were slowly being forgotten are being taken back up by Inuit people.
 Called skin-stitching, many artists are reclaiming the practice that was almost lost due to colonialism.
-But while skin-stitching may be the new 2020 tattoo trend, make sure to go to an artist who is respected for their work and will not culturally appropriate particular markings meant to be sacred.
+But while skin-stitching may seem like a new 2020 tattoo trend, make sure to go to an artist who is respected for their work and will not culturally appropriate particular markings meant to be sacred.
+If you'd like to learn more, check out the interview about Indigenous Tattoos with Maya Sialuk Jacobsen and Dion Kaszas.

 Continuing Tattoo Trends for 2020